 Steak & Shroom Carpaccio ($9) mushroom, jarlsberg horseradish cream had a ton of mushrooms on top.
 A good starter who like raw beef and mushrooms.

 Lamb Kabob ($8.5 small) yogurt-mint salsa verde had 3 under spiced kabobs.
 Meat was fine, sauce was weak.

-Hot chicken wings ($7 small) had a great blue cheese dip that tasted ‘real’.
-Really hot wings.
+Hot chicken wings ($9 for 5) had a great blue cheese dip that tasted ‘real’.
+Really hot spicy wings.